brenns10/thesis/data/README.md

 What's very relevant:
 - output.py contains utilities for creating plots! (requires matplotlib)
-- 2017-05-21-cpu-limit is the latest Mininet experiment data
+- 2017-05-21-cpu-limit is the Mininet experiment data reported in my thesis
-- aws4 is the latest AWS experiment data
+- aws4 is the AWS experiment data reported in my thesis
-- cap contains captures from Mininet experiments (src/make_captures.sh)
+- cap contains captures from Mininet experiments (src/make_captures.sh) (reported in thesis)

+Later data: data from 2018 is after my thesis publication, and was created after a bug was discovered in which OpenVPN was encrypting and signing packets.
+The data adopts a much simpler naming convention: DATE-TYPE, where TYPE can be:
+- MAIN (normal mininet results)
+- EXT (mininet results with extended parameter ranges)
+- CAP (captures)
+- AWS (aws experiments)

 Mininet Results
 ---------------